Warsaw Speedway: 2000 to 2003

 Forty years after the last league speedway in Warsaw, later the Gwardia Warsaw sports club introduced a speedway section and a team by the name of WSŻ Gwardia Warszawa entered the 2000 Polish speedway season in the Polish Speedway Second League, racing at the Gwardia Warsaw Stadium.
 The following season in 2001, the Warsaw Speedway Society (Warszawskie Towarzystwo Żużlowe) took over the club and ran as WTŻ Warszawa before yet another change for the 2002 season, when the Warsaw Motor Club ran as WKM Warszawa.

 The 2002 season resulted in promotion to 1.
 Liga.
 The promotion seemed inevitable because the club had signed famous names, such as former world champion Sam Ermolenko, in addition to former international riders Andy Smith, Craig Boyce and Roman Jankowski.
-Unfortunately the 2003 1.Liga season was a disaster, WKM Warszawa ending the campaign bottom of the table with just four points and then disbanding.
+The 2003 1.Liga season was a disaster, WKM Warszawa ending the campaign bottom of the table with just four points and then disbanding.